ONLYOFFICE/build_tools/README.md

  correct work, as well as to get the latest version of **ONLYOFFICE products** source code and build all their components.

+**Important!**  We can only guarantee the correct work of the products built from the `master` branch.

 ## How to use - Linux

 **Note**: The solution has been tested on **Ubuntu 14.04**.